Sudokuru/Sudokuru/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist for completing pull request:
 - [ ] Verify that package version is incremented.
 You can do this with the command ```npm version [major|minor|patch]```
+- [ ] Verify that CHANGELOG.md has been updated following https://common-changelog.org/ format
 - [ ] Verify that any unit tests for new functionality are created and functional.
 - [ ] If needed, update the Readme